konstantinB1/cc-simple-daw/README.md

 - [ ] Playhead dragging to move current time position
 - [ ] Notes dragging to move them around
 - [ ] More efficient context state management by utilizing `reselect` with `lit-context`
+- [ ] More efficient scheduling of audio playback events based on the current time pos + lookahead